nodejs/dev-policy/README.md

 ### Collaborators

 The Node.js project is maintained by individual Collaborators.
 The Technical Steering Committee (TSC) membership consists of key Collaborators who have demonstrated both technical expertise critical to the ongoing maintenance and evolution of the project and a long term commitment to driving the project and community forward.
-(TODO: Need to document the process by which Collaborators are nominated to the TSC)

-Individuals making ongoing significant and valuable contributions to the project can be nominated as Collaborators by TSC members.
+Individuals can be nominated as Collaborators by TSC members.
 Once the nomination is approved by the TSC, the invitation to become a Collaborator is extended to the individual.
 The invitation must include a copy of the project Developer’s Certificate of Origin (DCO, see below).
 Assuming the individual accepts the invitation, they are granted commit-access to the project.

 Nominations for Collaborator Status happen through the typical TSC decision making process.
 That is, to nominate one or more Collaborators, an issue containing the names of all collaborators being nominated is created and put on the TSC meeting agenda.
 The issue is approved or rejected following the same Consensus Seeking Process used for any other issue or PR.

 Individuals can self-nominate the TSC for Collaborator status by submitting an issue requesting to be put on the TSC meeting agenda.
 In order to be considered however, such self-nominations must be sponsored by an existing TSC member, after which it follows the same process as above.
 To sponsor a nomination, the TSC member must indicate consent within the issue text or associated comment thread.

 Collaborators can be nominated to become members of the TSC following the same nomination and approval model.
 However, Collaborators cannot nominate themselves for TSC membership.
+An individual cannot be nominated and accepted into the TSC without first having been nominated and accepted as a Collaborator.

 ### Accepting Modifications through a Consensus Seeking Process

 A "Contribution" to the Project is any work that is voluntarily submitted to the project.
 These include not only source code in the form of bug fixes, code improvements, new functions, etc, but contributions to documentation, design etc that are intended for the overall improvement of the project.

 Contributions to the Project are made on a collaborative basis.
-Any individual with a GitHub account may propose a contribution by submitting a Pull Request (PR).
-Like the TSC governance, acceptance of Contributions (a.k.a. "landing a Pull Request") into the Project follow the Consensus Seeking decision making model as described in the Project TSC Charter.
+Any individual with a GitHub account may propose a Contribution by submitting a Pull Request (PR).
+Like the TSC governance, acceptance of Contributions (a.k.a. "landing a Pull Request") into the Project follows the Consensus Seeking decision making model as described in the Project TSC Charter.

 All Pull Requests submitted by individuals who are not Collaborators must be signed-off on by an existing Collaborator before the PR will be considered.
 The sponsoring Collaborator becomes responsible for the PR.
 Pull Requests from an existing Collaborator must be signed-off on by at least one other Collaborator.

 Before any Pull Request is landed, sufficient time should be given to receive input from other Collaborators with sufficient expertise to evaluate the changes.
 Specifically, at least 48 hours during the typical working week and 72 hours over weekends should be given to account for international time differences and work schedules.
 Trivial Pull Requests may be landed after a shorter delay.

 If it becomes apparent that the changes proposed by a given Pull Request: (a) have significant impact on the project as a whole; (b) are inherently controversial; or (c) have failed to reach consensus amongst Collaborators, the Pull Request can be elevated for review by either a specific Working Group (by attaching a WG specific tag to the PR) or the TSC (by attaching the *tsc-agenda* tag to the PR).
 Pull Requests that have been flagged for TSC or Working Group review must not be landed until the TSC or Working Group has had sufficient opportunity to review the issue and render a decision.
 A Working Group may choose to defer the issue to the TSC.

+Pull Requests that require an increase in the Major version must be elevated for review by the TSC.

 Specific Collaborators or Working Groups can be requested to review any PR by using an *@-mention* either within the PR text itself or the associated comment stream.